hlian/hao.codes/_posts/2016-10-26-validating-aeson.md

 ## Unicode, our close friend

-The other, more worrying takeaway, is that Aeson rejects these two otherwise-valid inputs:
+The other, more worrying, takeaway is that Aeson rejects these two otherwise-valid inputs:

 * <code><u>FFFE</u>[<u>00</u>"<u>00E900</u>"<u>00</u>]<u>00</u></code>